 How do careers in this area get started?
 What skills do you need to get involved?
 Can you get a graduate degree in this field?
 Come to this workshop and find out the answers to these and other questions!

-Presentation by Alabama Department of Transportation with Command Center Trailer and Mobile Mapping Truck
+Presentation by Alabama Department of Transportation (ALDOT) with Command Center Trailer and Mobile Mapping Truck

 Laser scanners (terrestrial LiDAR) are instruments that collect thousands and millions of 3-D points per second, and allow the creation of point-clouds of huge numbers of these points.
 These are processed to allow detailed measurements and maps of a wide range of things in the real world.